svelte-u/docs/docs/browser/url_query.md

      * - `remove_nullish` - Whether to remove nullish values from the URL query string
      * - `remove_falsy` - Whether to remove falsy values from the URL query string
-     * - `write` - Whether to write the URL query string to the URL *
+     * - `write` - Whether to write the URL query string to the URL
+     * - `encode` - Whether to encode the URL query string *
      * @returns a watchable store
      */